floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Florida Divorce Records?

-Florida divorce records are documents that contain details of a divorce, such as where and when a divorce was granted and other necessary information.
-These are court or vital records issued by the state of Florida for the purpose of documentation and preservation.
-There are 8.0 divorces per thousand women that are above 15 years old in Florida.
+Florida divorce records contain details of a divorce, such as where and when a divorce was granted and other necessary information.
+These are court or vital records issued by Florida for documentation and preservation.
+There are 8.0 divorces per thousand women over 15 years old in Florida.

-Florida is a no-fault divorce state that permits either party to seek a divorce without providing any concrete reason for it.
-Primarily, there are two grounds for getting a divorce in Florida, these include
+Florida is a no-fault divorce state that permits either party to seek a divorce without providing any concrete reason.
+Primarily, there are two grounds for getting a divorce in Florida: these include:

 • An irretrievable breakdown of the marriage